Granny Square Hexagon Pattern Free: 7 Easy Honeycomb Designs

 If you prefer to make all hexagons first and join them later:

-This method produces flat, nearly invisible seams perfect for blankets and garments.
+This method produces flat, nearly invisible seams well suited to blankets and garments.
 For more on finishing techniques, see our Crochet Tips article.

 Hexagon Blanket Layout